Triangular spectra and their applications to derived categories of noetherian schemes: Preliminaries

 \begin{dfn}(\cite[Definitions 2.2 and 2.4]{Mat}).
 Let $\cT$ be a triangulated category.
 A proper thick subcategory $\cP \subsetneq \cT$ is called a {\it prime thick subcategory} if the partially ordered set $\{\cX \in \Th(\cT) \mid \cP \subsetneq \cX \}$ has the smallest element.
 Denote by $\tSpec(\cT)$ the set of prime thick subcategories of $\cT$ together with the induced topology of $\Th(\cT)$.
 We call $\tSpec(\cT)$ the {\it triangular spectrum} of $\cT$. \end{dfn}

-\begin{rem} The above definition of a prime thick subcategory differs from that in \cite{Mat}.
-There, we call $\cP$ a prime thick subcategory if $\{\cX \in \Th(\cT) \mid \cP \subsetneq \cX \}$ has a unique minimal element.
-The correct definition is the one in this paper, and all the proofs in \cite{Mat} are done using the present definition (``unique minimal element” in Lemma 2.15 and Proposition 4.7 should be changed to ``smallest element”).
-Also, there are no problems in the results in \cite{HO} if we adopt the definition in this paper. \end{rem}
+\begin{rem} In \cite{Mat}, we call $\cP$ a prime thick subcategory if $\{\cX \in \Th(\cT) \mid \cP \subsetneq \cX \}$ has a {\em unique minimal element}.
+However, correctly it should have the {\em smallest element} as above.
+Actually, the proofs in \cite{Mat} are done using the above definition (``unique minimal element” in \cite[Lemma 2.15 and Proposition 4.7]{Mat} should be changed to ``smallest element”).
+Therefore, we changed the definition of a prime thick subcategory.